nixprime/nijikawa/README.md

   tool-friendly language; there doesn't really seem to be a C++ IDE that can keep up with C++11, let alone the macro and template magic thrown around in Prismriver.

+C#
+--

+- Mono 2.10.8.1
+- LOC: 585
+- Execution time:
+    1. Boehm GC: 16.549s (360.9%)
+    2. SGen GC: 9.498s (207.2%)
+- Peak memory usage:
+    1. Boehm GC: 6368 KB (591.8%)
+    2. SGen GC: 10808 KB (1004.5%)
+- The high line count is a combination of C#'s brace placement convention (opening braces are placed on their own line), which results in somewhat sparse-looking code, and the fact that the C# standard library doesn't provide a priority queue class.
+- C# is basically just a nicer Java.

 Python
 ------